top of page

 How do you value a pre-revenue business?

 Why £3m?
 I get asked a lot about how to value a pre-revenue business.
-In order to generate this it can help to think about how much Angel investors are looking to make from their initial investment.
+It can help to think about how much Angel investors are looking to make from their initial investment.
 Realistically, it’s a 7 year time frame to exit.
-So at 35-40% pa (IRR) for the high equity risk, compounding for 7 years, that equates to c.10x their money.
+So assuming a 30-40% pa return (IRR) for the high equity risk, compounding for 7 years, that equates to about 10x their money.
 Yes we’d all love a 100 bagger.
 But let’s assume 10x.
-So, what is a “realistic” exit value? £30-40m?
-Maybe more.
-But that’s
+So, what is a “realistic” exit value you can achieve? £30-40m?
+So working bac

 What are the biggest drivers of valuation in your financial model?